 - Mount Fuji is not visible much of the year.

 Arrive and Depart Tokyo's Narita Airport, or Osaka, by Japan, United, American, and ANA Airlines.
 Contact us for specific routing and a quote.

 No visa is required for Japan.
 Visitors are permitted a stay of 90 days.

-Private trips from US$500 per day, per person
+Our custom, private trips start from about US$500 per day, per person.

 First time in Asia,Tranquility, History, World Heritage, Rituals, Festivals, Culture, Cuisine, Honeymoon, Arts, Pottery

 China, Hong Kong, Taiwan

 - Japan is a country of four seasons, although it's important to recognize the regional diversity, with the archipelago stretching from subtropical islands in the southwest to the snow and ice of Hokkaido in the far north.

 - Cherry blossom ushers in the season of spring, an ideal time to visit.
 Although there's a four-week rainy season across parts of Japan in June, the summer is warm and humid, with many festivals and special events taking place.